Dec 19, 2010

 All I'm saying is, there are some things that go on in school that have nothing to do with tested outcomes.
 There are plenty of cultural factors that affect learning that the teacher can't control.

-Every kid doesn't come from a nice, white, middle class suburban neighborhood with parents who feed him a good breakfast, dress him properly, drive him to school, volunteer on Field Day, and help him with his homework.
+Every kid doesn't come from a nice, middle class suburban neighborhood with parents who feed him a good breakfast, dress him properly, drive him to school, volunteer on Field Day, and help him with his homework.
 If you did or yours does, congratulations.
 Count yourself blessed.

-And let the rest of the children whose culture does not value education have a teacher who is there by Divine calling, and who deserves not merit pay based on things outside of her control, but combat pay for showing up and doing her best.
+And let the rest of the children whose family does not value education have a teacher who is there by Divine calling, and who deserves not merit pay based on things outside of her control, but combat pay for showing up and doing her best.

 And then doing it again the next day.